bilibili/Index-anisora/README.md

 ## 🤗 Acknowledgments
 We would like to express our sincere thanks to the [CogVideoX](https://github.com/THUDM/CogVideo)、[Wan2.1](https://github.com/Wan-Video/Wan2.1)、[FasterCache](https://github.com/Vchitect/FasterCache) and [OSS](https://github.com/bebebe666/OptimalSteps) for their valuable work.
-A special thanks to the creators of the AniSora community, such as "染色花" for their valuable suggestions on the project.
+A special thanks to the creators of the AniSora community, such as "花染色" for their valuable suggestions on the project.